LoganGray/scotch-box/README.md

 ==========
 based on Scotch Box, with a few mods for my personal workflow:

-+  RAM is increased by default, as well as box will use two CPUs (ready)
++(done)  RAM is increased by default, as well as box will use two CPUs (ready)

--  if you ssh into box, default dir is web dir.
+-(/var/www/public)  if you ssh into box, default dir is web dir.
 Also, git highlighting.
--  Now includes Xdebug (can't live without)
+-(done-ish)  Now includes Xdebug (can't live without)